 With programs designed for both new teachers and experienced teachers, we provide opportunities for students holding bachelor’s degrees who are interested in pursuing graduate study in education.
 Join us at an upcoming information session to learn more.

-Rice's Principal Certification program is designed for those who seek training in educational leadership and hold a master's degree and a Texas teaching certificate.
+Rice's Urban School Leaders Principal Certification Program is designed for those who seek training in educational leadership and hold a master's degree and a Texas teaching certificate.

 Teacher Education seeks to engage, prepare and support teacher leaders for student-centered classrooms in a diverse society.